I write about toxins in our food and air but what about social media?

 15. Read Aloud To Your Kids

-There are countless studies that indicate reading aloud to your kids will help them do better in school and just be better humans!
+Countless studies indicate reading aloud to your kids will help them do better in school and just be better humans!

 If you can, find a book all ages in the family would enjoy.